 Do you need your high school diploma or GED?

-As a program participant, you will get paid to train in one of three in-demand fields — construction, healthcare, and media/information technology — while earning your high school diploma or GED.
+As a program participant, you will get paid to train in one of four in-demand fields — construction, healthcare, manufacturing and media/information technology — while earning your high school diploma or GED.
 No experience is necessary!

 • Ages 16-24